lhayward/Classical_Replica_Monte_Carlo/README.md

 Compile using "make" (generates executable "classicalmc").
 Run program using "./classicalmc [filePrefix]"

-Note that filePrefix is an optional argument such that the simulation parameters are stored in:
+Note that filePrefix is an optional argument.
+The simulation parameters are stored in:
 - the file "simParams_filePrefix.txt" if filePrefix is specified
 - the file "simParams.txt" if filePrefix is not specified